Budapest Food Guide: What To Eat in Budapest

 Alternatively, for a very extra dessert, get down to Street Cakes.

-Suggested activity: Chimney Cake Workshop
+Suggested activity: Chimney Cake workshop

 Túró Rudi